Muriel Steinbeck

 Muriel Myee Steinbeck (21 July 1913 – 20 July 1982) was an Australian actress who worked extensively in radio, theatre, television and film.
-She is best known for her performance as the wife of Sir Charles Kingsford Smith in Smithy (1946) and for playing the lead role in Autumn Affair (1958–59), Australia's first television serial.
+She is best known for her film performance portraying the wife of aviator Sir Charles Kingsford Smith in Smithy (1946) and for playing the lead role in Autumn Affair (1958–59), Australia's first television soap opera.

-Filmink magazine later said "Steinbeck’s appeal was a little like that of Greer Garson in Hollywood – a regal, lady-like figure.
-That’s an over-simplification – she played all sorts of roles – but she was, overall, a classy dame.
-Her beauty meant that her photo often appeared in trade publications and she was particularly popular on radio soaps and at the Minerva Theatre in Sydney."

 Biography

 Early life

-The youngest of the four children of William Martin Steinbeck and Lily Clarissa (née Batten), Muriel Steinbeck was born in Broken Hill, New South Wales, where her father was working as a headmaster.
+Steinbeck was born the youngest of four children of William Martin Steinbeck and Lily Clarissa (née Batten), in Broken Hill, New South Wales, where her father was working as a headmaster.
 Her family left Broken Hill when Muriel was five.

-She was educated at Newcastle and Sydney Girls High (1926–1930), and when the family moved to Sydney she became involved in amateur theatre, appearing in plays such as The Merchant of Venice, Exit John Barcombe and A Midsummer Night's Dream and becoming renowned for her performances in comedy and drama.
+She was educated at Newcastle and Sydney Girls High (1926–1930), where taking an interest in acting she often appeared in school plays.
+When the family moved to Sydney she became involved in amateur theatre, appearing in plays, particularly Shakespeare, such as The Merchant of Venice and A Midsummer Night's Dream and becoming renowned for her performances in comedy and drama.

-She was seen in a production of Where the Crash Comes by Lawrence H. Cecil of the ABC.
+She was appearing in a production of Where the Crash Comes when she was spotted by Lawrence H. Cecil of the ABC.
 He hired her to do radio drama and her career was launched.
 Her first radio play was The Silver Cord and her first serial lead was The Three Diggers (1938).
 She was later briefly under contract to James Raglan while he was producing at Colombia where she starred in Soldier of Fortune.

-Minerva

 Steinbeck began appearing on the stage regularly at the Minerva Theatre in Kings Cross.
-She was in such productions as Spring Tide (1941), Claudia (1942), Watch on the Rhine (1942), Janie (1943), and The Amazing Dr Clitterhouse (1943).
+She was in such productions as Spring Tide (1941), Claudia (play) (1942), Watch on the Rhine (play) (1942), Janie (1943), and The Amazing Dr Clitterhouse (1943).

 Films

-Steinbeck made her film debut in a wartime propaganda short, Eleventh Hour (1942), directed by Ken G. Hall.
+Steinbeck made her film debut in the wartime propaganda short, Eleventh Hour (1942), directed by Ken G. Hall.
 Hall then used her in another short, South West Pacific (1943).